-The area known as The Fountain is generally acknowledged to be the centre of the town.
-The name derives from the fact that a spring, or ‘fountain’, The "Fountain"originally fed water to horse, cattle and dog troughs which were situated in the middle of the junction of Fore Street and the main road from Newton Abbot to Exeter.
+The area known as The Fountain is generally acknowledged to be the centre of our town.
+The name derives from the fact that a spring, or ‘fountain’, originally fed water to horses, cattle and dog troughs which were situated in the middle of the junction of Fore Street and the main road from Newton Abbot to Exeter.

 Remembering our fallen who gave their lives serving their country.

-It is has been with great sadness that the normal Remembrance Parade has not been able to take place this year, however, poppy wreaths were laid at the War Memorial in Kingsteignton on Sunday 8th November, 2020 by Kingsteignton Town Council Mayor, Cllr Dave Rollason and The Royal British Legion, in respect of our fallen comrades.
+It is has been with great sadness that the normal Remembrance Parade was unable to take place in 2020, however, poppy wreaths were laid at the War Memorial in Kingsteignton on Sunday 8th November, 2020 by Kingsteignton Town Council Mayor, Cllr Dave Rollason and The Royal British Legion, in respect of our fallen comrades.
 We hope that our residents were also able to join the national 2 minute silence.

 The Royal British Legion would like to thank everybody who has supported them in the past years in various ways and hope that next year they will be able to return to normal arrangements to mark this significant date.
 In the meantime, may we ask you to please continue to support the 'Poppy Appeal'.